Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration: Method

+This approximation demonstrates that the FIM links parameter perturbations $\delta$ to the resultant changes in the model's output distribution, indicating their importance.
+Consequently, we leverage FIM to guide the parameter restoration process.
+However, the dimensionality of FIM $|\theta| \times |\theta|$ makes it intractable to compute in practice.
+Therefore, consistent with prior work \citep{kirkpatrick2017overcoming}, we adopt the diagonal approximation of FIM, represented as a vector in $\mathbb{R}^{|\theta|}$.
+Moreover, in practice, machine learning models are typically trained on a finite set of N training samples $\{(x_j,y_j)\}_{j=1}^N$, rather than having direct access to the true data distribution $p(x)$.
+In such case, the diagonal FIM can be empirically approximated:

+where $\hat{F_{\theta}} \in \mathbb{R}^{|\theta|}$ is the empirical diagonal FIM.
+Each component of $\hat{F_{\theta}}$ corresponds to an individual parameter, and a larger value for such a component signifies greater influence of the corresponding parameter on the model's predictions.

+For CTTA, given a batch of $N$ pairs of unlabeled test inputs and corresponding teacher's pseudo-label $\{(x_j^t,\hat{y}_j^t)\}_{j=1}^N$ at time step $t$, the FIM for the student model is defined as:

-Specifically, given a layer with weight $W_{t}$ updated through gradient descent to $\hat{W}_{t}$ based on gradient matrix $G_t$ at time step $t$, ARR generates a random matrix $R_t \sim\operatorname{Uniform}(0,1)$ with the same shape as the weights matrix, where each element follows a uniform distribution between 0 and 1.
-Then the element-wise multiplication of the squared gradient matrix and the random matrix is applied to approximate the FIM.
-Furthermore, ARR updates the parameters based on the FIM values, formulated as:
+Since the FIM is derived from pseudo-labels, which can be noisy in the target domain, the FIM itself might assign high importance to parameters associated with these erroneous predictions.
+Therefore, given a specific layer with parameters (still denoted as ${\hat{\theta}}_S^{t-1}$ for simplicity), ARR integrates a stochastic competent by employing a random matrix $R^t \sim\operatorname{Uniform}(0,1)$ with the same shape as the parameters, where each element follows a uniform distribution between 0 and 1.
+The reset scores $W^t$ are then obtained by an element-wise multiplication of the FIM and the random matrix.
+The parameters are updated through:

-where $\odot$ is the element-wise multiplication, $M_t$ indicates the mask matrix, $<$ represents element-wise less than operation, and $\eta$ is the threshold value acquired by the $q$-quantile of $F_t$: $\eta = quantile(F_t, q)$.
-Consequently, the elements in $M_t$ are set to 1, when the corresponding FIM value is less than $\eta$, indicating the corresponding parameters should be reset to the source weight $W_0$.
+where ${\hat{\theta}}_S^{t-1}$ denotes the student model parameters after gradient descent from ${\theta}_S^{t-1}$ at time step $t$, $\odot$ is the element-wise multiplication, $M^t$ indicates the mask matrix, $<$ represents element-wise less than operation, and $\eta$ is the threshold value acquired by the $q$-quantile of $W^t$: $\eta = quantile(W^t, q)$.
+Consequently, the elements in $M^t$ are set to 1, when the corresponding score value is less than $\eta$, indicating the associated parameters should be reset to the source parameters ${\theta}^0$.
 This strategy enables the model to retain essential knowledge while introducing randomness to enhance robustness to mitigate forgetting.